October’s full Moon is called the Hunter’s Moon! This full Moon follow September’s Full Harvest Moon.

 The Hunter’s Moon

-This name comes from the idea that game animals such as pheasants, turkeys, and deer are all fattening up for winter during fall, making this the ideal time for humans to hunt and gather food for their own winter survival.
+This name comes from the fact that game animals such as pheasants, turkeys, and deer are all fattening up for winter during autumn, making this the ideal time for humans to hunt and gather food for their own winter survival.

-When to See October’s Full Moons
+When to See October’s Full Moon

 The Hunter’s Moon will appear on Wednesday, October 20.
 Look for it to appear around sunset!